tapas4java/kube-playground/README.md

 2. Apply all the manifests in the `19-shopping-cart-app` directory.
 This will deploy all the microservices and the Ingress to expose the application.
     ```bash
     kubectl apply -f 19-shopping-cart-app/
     ```
-    If you have any issues with the pods not becoming ready, you can redeploy the application by deleting and reapplying the manifests:
-    ```bash
-    kubectl delete -f 19-shopping-cart-app/ && kubectl apply -f 19-shopping-cart-app/
-    ```
 3. Verify that all the pods are running:
     ```bash